altiolabs/gr4-studio/docs/studio-websocket-integration.md

 8. Keep transport-specific state inside the block or a sink-local helper.
 9. Emit one complete frame per websocket message.
 10. Prefer latest-frame-wins behavior over unbounded queueing.
+11. Use `update_ms` as the live websocket cadence gate if the sink needs explicit rate limiting.

 ## Frame format guidance

 - If the payload is naturally tabular numeric data, a binary websocket frame is usually the best fit.
 - If the existing payload is already canonical JSON and the update rate is moderate, a JSON websocket frame is acceptable.
 - Keep the frame contract sink-specific; do not generalize all websocket sinks into a single shared payload format.
+- If the sink exposes `update_ms`, wire it into the websocket send path in the same way as the existing Studio power spectrum and waterfall sinks.

 ## Frontend checklist